MyToDo/MyTo.Do/README.md

   - Backspace
     - Deletes current task when cursor is at [0]
     - Doesn't edit task
+    - Subtasks of a deleted task go to bottom upon refresh
   - Delete
     - Deletes next task when cursor is at end
     - Doesn't edit task
+    - Subtasks of a deleted task go to bottom upon refresh

 ## Required
 - Node